dockstore/dockstore-support/topicgenerator/README.md

 # Topic Generator

-This is a Java program that generates topics for public Dockstore entries and puts the results into the webservice using OpenAI's gpt-3.5-turbo-16k AI model.
+This is a Java program that generates topics for public Dockstore entries using OpenAI's gpt-3.5-turbo-16k AI model.

 The [entries.csv](entries.csv) file contains the TRS ID and default versions of public Dockstore entries to generate topics for.
 The [results](results) directory contains the generated topics for those entries from running the topic generator.